microsoft/PowerShellGetReal/AD-PowerShell-Lab/Labs/Module5.md

     ![JEA-Session](./src/05-01-04-JEASession.png)

-    Notice the difference in the number of commands there are available
+    Notice the difference in the number of commands that are available

 5. Cleanup the session configuration information